Tropea McMillan logo

 What are “bad faith” actions on the part of insurance companies?

-On Behalf of | Jun 4, 2020 | Insurance Law
+by | Jun 4, 2020 | Insurance Law

 As a business owner, you rely on your insurance policy to protect both your business and your employees.
 While your insurance company has a duty to you as a policyholder, though, they may not always uphold their end of the agreement.
 This failure to uphold their obligations to you can impact your business’s profits and long-term viability.
 Identifying when a company acts in bad faith can be key to taking legal action against your insurance company and getting the financial support that you are due as a policyholder.